Amit7272/Azure-RG/README.md

 # Azure-RG
-A resource group is a container that holds related resources for an Azure solution.
-The resource group can include all the resources for the solution, or only those resources that you want to manage as a group.
+A resource group is a logical container into which Azure resources like web apps, databases, and storage accounts are deployed and managed.
+Resources: Resources are instances of services that you create, like virtual machines, storage, or SQL databases